puppetlabs/puppetserver/docker/puppetserver/README.md

   **Note** this is only effective on the initial run of the container when certificates are generated.

+## Analytics Data Collection

+The puppetserver container collects usage data.
+This is disabled by default.
+You can enable it by passing `--env PUPPERWARE_DISABLE_ANALYTICS=false` to your `docker run` command.

+### What data is collected?
+* Version of the puppetserver container.
+* Anonymized IP address is used by Google Analytics for Geolocation data, but the IP address is not collected.

+### Why does the puppetserver container collect data?

+We collect data to help us understand how the containers are used and make decisions about upcoming changes.

+### How can I opt out of puppetserver container data collection?

+This is disabled by default.

 [1]: https://github.com/puppetlabs/puppetserver/blob/master/docker/puppetserver/Dockerfile
 [2]: https://puppet.com/docs/puppetserver/latest/services_master_puppetserver.html